GSA/challenges-and-prizes/_challenges/1081-white-nose-syndrome-in-bats-challenge.md

 <h3>Total Cash Prize Pool</h3>
 <p>The U.S. Fish and Wildlife Service has a total cash prize pot available of $100,000.</p>
 <h3>Prize Breakdown</h3>
 <p>Up to $20,000 in individual awards is possible.
-The Challenge award will be contingent upon the results of critical analysis and evaluation by the U.S. Fish and Wildlife Service and the Judging Panel appointed by them.
+The Challenge award will be contingent upon the results of critical analysis and evaluation by the U.S. Fish and Wildlife Service and the Judging Panel appointed by them.</p>
-Honorable mentions may be given to solutions that judges and the U.S. Fish and Wildlife Service believe show potential but did not rank as highly the top ideas submitted.
+<p>Honorable mentions may be given to solutions that judges and the U.S. Fish and Wildlife Service believe show potential but did not rank as highly the top ideas submitted.
 Honorable mentions may also receive part of the cash prize pot available through the Challenge.</p>
 <h3>Non-monetary Prizes</h3>
 <p>Winners, including honorable mentions, may be invited to attend or participate in future discussions to establish an appropriate research and development plan to bring the envisioned tools to fruition.
 If so, the U.S. Fish and Wildlife Service will provide travel costs for at least one member of each winning team.</p>